 In cases involving a conviction for an offense committed prior to 1 January 2019, the convening authority is required to explicitly state whether the sentence is approved.
 R.C.M.
 1107(f)(4)(A) (implementing the version of Article 60, UCMJ, applicable to Appellant's case).
 "If only part of the sentence is approved, the action shall state which parts are approved."
 Id.
 In this case, the convening authority did not take action on the entire sentence.
-He implicitly referenced the adjudged punitive discharge by mentioning appellate leave, but he did not mention the confinement or reduction in grade.
-The convening authority's action was incomplete and ambiguous, and therefore deficient.
+He set out the terms of Appellant's reprimand, discussed Appellant's waiver and deferment requests, and implicitly referenced the adjudged dismissal by mentioning appellate leave, but he did not state whether Appellant's confinement, forfeitures, or dismissal were actually approved.
+Moreover, the convening authority's Decision on Action memorandum refers to a request for deferment of adjudged forfeitures-a request Appellant never made-as well as the irreconcilable statement that he was deferring both "\$1,060.00 pay per month of the automatic forfeitures and all of the automatic forfeitures."
+The convening authority did not take complete and unambiguous action, and therefore his decision regarding Appellant's sentence is deficient.
 See Politte, 63 M.J. at 26.
 The convening authority's failure to take action on the entire sentence fails to satisfy the requirement of the applicable Article 60, UCMJ.
 See United States v.
-Lopez, No. ACM S32597, 2020 CCA LEXIS 439, at 11 (A.F.
+Lopez, No. ACM S32597, 2020 CCA LEXIS 439, at \11 (A.F.
 Ct.
 Crim.
 App.
 8 Dec.
 2020) (unpub. op.).

 Our superior court has mandated that when a Court of Criminal Appeals identifies an ambiguity in an action, it must return the case to the convening authority.
-Politte, 63 M.J. at 25-26 (applying the earlier versions of Articles 60 and 66, UCMJ, 10 U.S.C. §§ 860, 866 (2000), reasoning which we find applicable here).
+Politte, 63 M.J. at 25-26 (applying the earlier versions of Articles 60 and 66, UCMJ, 10 U.S.C. §§ 860, 866, reasoning which we find applicable here).
 In requiring the deficient action to be returned to the convening authority, our superior court did not evaluate the deficiency for prejudice; the deficiency in the action ipso facto required its return.
 Id.; see also United States v.
 Scott, 49 M.J.
 160, 160 (C.A.A.F.
 1998).
 For the reasons set forth in the dissenting opinion in Aumont, we remand the record to the Chief Trial Judge, Air Force Trial Judiciary, to resolve the error.
-Unpub. op. at 89 (J. Johnson, C.J., concurring in part and dissenting in part); see Article 66(f)(3), UCMJ, 10 U.S.C. \S 866(f)(3) (2019 MCM).
+Unpub. op. at \89 (J. Johnson, C.J., concurring in part and dissenting in part); see Article 66(f)(3), UCMJ, 10 U.S.C. § 866(f)(3) (2019 MCM).